“A hunger for resolution

 “Not this good, or this cheap,” he countered, “or stone uncomfortable.”

-“Brown rice, that’s all I want,” Melissa muttered, a full party of three squeezing out the front doors and two New Age Maoists scurrying in.
+“Brown rice, after my bagel, that’s all I want,” Melissa muttered, a full party of three squeezing out the front doors and two self-styled New Age Asians slipping in.
 “Bet they don’t even have that.
 Honestly, it can’t be worth all the hassle.
-I’d never make customers wait like this when I’m hostessing or working tables at the Coach Light Inn back home.”
+I’d never make customers wait like this at my Coach Light Inn back in Boulder.”

 But she seemed more hassled by me, and the way I’d shuffled aimlessly across the street.
-She spotted me circling the squareback like a smog inspector, picking up that bumper guard, setting it carefully on the Ghia’s trunk lid.
+She spotted me circling the squareback like a smog inspector, picking up that bumper guard, setting it carefully on the Minor’s hood.
 I then wandered toward the third storefront up from the corner—was that a laundromat, or what…but spun back around.

 “Awww, where’s your sense of adventure, missy,” Thibeaux hooted.